ros-security/community/README.md

 * _TBD:  list of project names_

 ### Adding subprojects
 To request that the Security Working Group take on ownership and maintainership of a particular project, create a new issue in this repository using the appropriate issue template.
 You may be requested to present your proposal at the next Security Working Group meeting.
-The Working Group will accept the project upon unanimous agreement by Approvers.
+The Working Group will accept the project upon unanimous agreement from Approvers.

 ### Standards for subprojects
 Subprojects must meet the following criteria: